QRCC: Evaluating Large Quantum Circuits on Small Quantum Computers through Integrated Qubit Reuse and Circuit Cutting: Background

 \subsubsection{Gate Cutting (G-Cut)}

 Gate cutting (G-Cut) cuts a two-qubit quantum gate, e.g., $U3$ in Figure \ref{fig:methods}(b), into a linear sum of single-qubit gates $U_{3.T}$ and $U_{3.B}$.
 According to the theory of gate cutting \cite{Mitarai_2021}, if G-Cut cuts a two-qubit gate of the form $e^{i\theta A_1\otimes A_2}$ (e.g., CNOT, CZ, and ZZ gates) where A$_1^2$ = A$_2^2$ = I, the expectation value $\mathbf{E}$ of the original circuit can be reproduced based on the output state |$\phi_{i}\rangle$ of subcircuits, using Equation (\ref{equation: gate_equation}).
+G-Cut differs from W-Cut in that G-Cut cannot reproduce the original circuit state vector, but rather only the expectation value. where,

 G-Cut produces six subcircuit instances, i.e., $\phi_1$ to $\phi_6$.
-Each $\phi_{i}$ is an independent instance, during its execution, we remove the two-qubit gate that has been cut from the original circuit, and replace it with single-qubit gates of the respective instance.
+Each $\phi_{i}$ is an independent instance, from which, during its execution, we remove the two-qubit gate that has been cut from the original circuit and replace it with single-qubit gates of the respective instance.
 The M$_{A_i}$ term is single qubit measurement operations, with $\beta$ representing the outcome of the measurement, $\beta$ $\in$ \{1,-1\}.
 More details can be found in \cite{Mitarai_2021}.

 G-Cut has not been well-studied at the circuit level.
-Given a large circuit, it remains an open problem to determine the subset of two-qubit gates to be cut for achieving our design goal, in particular, together with W-Cut and qubit reuse.
+Given a large circuit, it remains an open problem to determine the subset of two-qubit gates to be cut to achieve our design goal, in particular, together with W-Cut and qubit reuse.